 The bond remedy is mandatory on most public projects.
-In particular, anyone contracting to perform work for a public body (defined broadly to include the state and any county, municipality and district) must deliver a "good and sufficient bond, with a surety company as surety," to ensure faithful performance of the work (i.e., a performance bond) and payment to certain persons furnishing work and supplies and to taxing authorities (i.e., a payment bond).
-The statute allows only limited exceptions to the bond requirement:
+In particular, anyone contracting with a public body (defined broadly to include the state and any county, municipality and district) to perform work for that public body must deliver a "good and sufficient bond, with a surety company as surety," to ensure the faithful performance of the work (i.e., a performance bond) and payment to all those furnishing work on the public project (i.e., a payment bond).
+4 The statute allows only limited exceptions to the bond requirement:

-- On contracts of \$150,000 or less, the contractor may elect to have the public body retain 10 percent of the contract amount instead of posting a bond. - On contracts of \$150,000 or less, the public body may accept a bond from one or more individual sureties (i.e., not from a surety company).
+- On contracts of \$35,000 or less, the contractor may elect to have the public body retain 50 percent of the contract amount instead of posting a bond. - On contracts of \$100,000 or less, the public body may accept a bond from one or more individual sureties (i.e., not from a surety company).